ryangjchandler/ryangjchandler.co.uk/README.md

 * All front-end styles are done with Tailwind CSS (of course)
 * There isn't any JavaScript on the site at the moment, but in the future I will be using [Alpine.js](https://github.com/alpinejs/alpine) to level up on interactivity.

+Some people might be asking 'Why the static site?':

+1. It's fast.
+2. It's simple.
+3. It's powered by Blade, so if the need for a full blown Laravel app comes up then it will be simpler to move than using something like Hugo or Eleventy.
+4. Why not?

 ### Contributing

 I've got issues closed currently since I don't need them for anything.
 If you spot a problem, hit me up on [Twitter @ryangjchandler](https://twitter.com/ryangjchandler) instead!